ECT presents at India Coal Forum

-In 2010–11 India was Australia’s third largest export market for energy and non-energy mineral commodities, principal export market for gold, second-largest export market for metallurgical coal, and third largest export market for non-energy minerals.
-In 2010–11, India was Australia’s fourth largest resources and energy trading partner with resources and energy exports valued at around AUD$14.6 billion.
+In 2010–11 India was Australia's third-largest export market for energy and non-energy mineral commodities, the principal export market for gold, the second-largest export market for metallurgical coal, and third-largest export market for non-energy minerals.
+In 2010–11, India was Australia's fourth-largest resources and energy trading partner with resources and energy exports valued at around AUD$14.6 billion.

 The International Energy Agency (IEA) reports:

 “A combination of rapidly increasing energy demand and fuel imports plus growing concern about economic and environmental consequences is generating growing calls for effective and thorough energy governance in India.
 Numerous policy reforms over the past 20 years have shifted the country’s energy sector from a state-dominated system towards one that is based on market principles.
 However, with the reform process left unfinished, India now finds itself trapped halfway along the transition to an open and well-performing energy sector.

 India suffered from the largest power outage ever in late July 2012, affecting nearly half of the population.
 While this incident highlights the importance of modern and smart energy systems, it indicates that the country is increasingly unable to deliver a secure supply of energy to its population, a quarter of which still lacks access to electricity.”

 With this background in mind and building on the business development activity performed over recent years, ECT elected to join the 8th Australia-India Joint Working group on Energy and Minerals conference staged in New Delhi, India last week.